 The Company is engaged in ground-up development projects which consist of (i) U.S. ground-up development projects which will be held as long-term investments by the Company and (ii) various ground-up development projects located in Latin America for long-term investment.
 During 2009, the Company changed its merchant building business strategy from a sale upon completion strategy to a long-term hold strategy.
 Those properties previously considered merchant building have been either placed in service as long-term investment properties or included in U.S. ground-up development projects.
 The ground-up development projects generally have significant pre-leasing prior to the commencement of construction.
-As of December 31, 2010, the Company had in progress a total of six ground-up development projects, consisting of (i) two ground-up development projects located in the U.S., (ii) two ground-up development project located in Chile and (iv) one ground-up development project located in Brazil.
+As of December 31, 2010, the Company had in progress a total of six ground-up development projects, consisting of (i) two ground-up development projects located in the U.S., (ii) two ground-up development projects located in Mexico, (iii) one ground-up development project located in Chile and (iv) one ground-up development project located in Brazil.